ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 ## Introduction

-In the last few year the usage of Deep Learning in Robotics has exponencially grow because of the potencial it has in solving complex problems.
+In the last few years the usage of Deep Learning in Robotics has exponentially grow because of the potential it has in solving complex problems.

-To train reinforcement learning agents from virtual robotic simulation in 3D and transfer the agent to a real-world robot has the potencial to drastically change the Robotics landscape.
-In that sense, reinforcement learners choose the best action for the agent to perform based on environmental state (like camera inputs) and rewards that provide feedback to the agent about it's performance.
-Reinforcement learning can learn to behave optimally in it's environment given a policy, or task - like obtaining the reward.
+To train reinforcement learning agents from virtual robotic simulation in 3D and transfer the agent to a real-world robot has the potential to drastically change the Robotics landscape.
+In that sense, reinforcement learners choose the best action for the agent to perform based on environmental state (like camera inputs) and rewards that provide feedback to the agent about its performance.
+Reinforcement learning can learn to behave optimally in its environment given a policy, or task - like obtaining the reward.

 This project explores the usage of a discrete Deep Q-Learning (DQN) agent to teach a robotic arm with two tasks.